Dell XPS: Criticism

 The M1730 has been criticized for its increase in weight and size compared to previous models, and for having only marginal performance gains in select games.
-The last complaint is likely due to a late Nvidia release of a mobile version of the 8800M video card which Dell added to the list of options following the release of the M1730.
+The last complaint is likely due to a late NVIDIA release of a mobile version of the 8800M video card which Dell added to the list of options following the release of the M1730.

 Upgrades

 Following the initial release of the M1730, the option to have dual 8800M GTX graphics cards in SLI was made available.
 This is said to have a 174% power increase (as quoted by Dell) over the dual 8700M GTs in SLI which were previously the highest available option.
-More recently an option to have dual 9800M GT and 9800M GTX graphics cards in SLI has been added to the line.
+Later, an option to have dual 9800M GT and 9800M GTX graphics cards in SLI has been added to the line.

-The 9800M GTX SLI is currently the highest supported graphics card with 1 GiB GDDR3 VRAM for the M1730, as opposed to the 9800M GT SLI and 8800M GTX SLI only with 512 MB of available Video Memory and slightly higher amount of stream processors.
+The 9800M GTX SLI is the highest supported graphics card with 1 GiB GDDR3 VRAM for the M1730, as opposed to the 9800M GT SLI and 8800M GTX SLI only with 512 MB of available Video Memory and slightly higher amount of stream processors.
 Thus, performs slightly better than the 9800M GT and 8800M GTX cards.
 The availability of the 9800M GTX SLI is rare, and may only be purchased in limited Dell direct outlets and on eBay.
-And in most cases, they are either out of stock, not on sale any longer or selling the previous 9800M GT and 8800M GTX graphics cards.
+In most cases, they are either out of stock, not on sale any longer or selling the previous 9800M GT and 8800M GTX graphics cards.